officert/CmsLite/README.md

 Write your templates in Visual Studio and CmsLite will turn them into templates to use in your CMS.

 ## Section Templates from Controllers
-A section template allows you to create Section Nodes with your CMS.
+A section template allows you to create Section Nodes within your CMS.
 A Section Node is a folder used to group together Page Nodes for your website.
 Any MVC ActionResults in your Controller that are marked up with the CmsPageTemplate attribute will generate [Page Templates](.#2---Page Templates from Actions).